maxaaronson/flask-site/README.md

-# flask-site
+# Personal Site

-Personal site created with Flask
+This site uses the Python microframework `Flask`.
+Connections to the DB performed via SQLalchemy.